helencho/Concentration/README.md

 # Concentration

-A game of concentration on React.
-Test your memory with this memory matching game.
+Test your memory with this memory matching game of concentration.
+16 cards are laid facing down.
+Look for pairs of cards by clicking on them to turn them over, 2 at a time.
+If you find a matching pair, you may turn over 2 more cards.
+Turn over all the cards to finish the game.

 On game start: